-The LGA has a residential population of over 45,000 people.
-Many people work or study in the LGA.
-There are over 6,500 businesses, 26,000 jobs and more than 10,000 student places at local schools and university.
+The LGA has a residential population of over 48,000 people (ABS ERP 2024).
+Many people also work or study in the LGA.
+There are over 7,000 businesses, 23,000 jobs and more than 10,000 student places at local schools and university.

-Strathfield is highly multicultural and 58.9% of our population were born overseas.
-More than 65.3% of our population speak a language other than English at home including Mandarin, Nepali, Cantonese, Korean, Arabic, Tamil, Telugu, Hindi, Vietnamese, Urdu and Italian.
+Strathfield is highly multicultural and 59% of our population were born overseas.
+More than 65% of our population speak a language other than English at home including Mandarin, Nepali, Cantonese, Korean, Arabic, Tamil, Telugu, Hindi, Vietnamese, Urdu and Italian.

-The median age of the LGA is 33 years, however the spatial distribution of age groups across the LGA is diverse ranging from median age of 41 years in Belfield to 31 years in Homebush and Homebush West.
+The median age of the LGA is 33 years, however the spatial distribution of age groups across the LGA is diverse ranging from median age of 39 years in Strathfield South, 31 years in Homebush and Homebush West and 29 years in the Strathfield CBD.
 More than 29% of the population is aged less than 24 years with 12% aged over 65 years.
 24% of our population are aged between 25-34 years.

 While over 40% of the local population live in family households, over 19% live in lone person households.
 67% of our LGA population live in medium to high rise units with over 80% in suburbs such as Homebush and Homebush West, while other parts of the LGA have greater proportions living in houses in Strathfield, Strathfield South and Belfield.

-Strathfield LGA also has vulnerable or 'hard to reach' people including low income households, older residents, Aboriginal and Torres Strait Islander community, people experiencing homelessness, and Lesbian, Gay, Bisexual, Transgender, Queer, Intersex (LGBTQI) people.
+Strathfield LGA also has vulnerable or 'hard to reach' people including low income households, older residents, Aboriginal and Torres Strait Islander community, people experiencing homelessness, and Lesbian, Gay, Bisexual, Transgender, Queer, Intersex and Asexual (LGBTQIA+) people.